Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Deep Eigenspace Network

-This formulation combines the best of both worlds: the low-rank structure \(UW^H\) captures the dominant subspace of the operator, while the banded mask \(\mathcal{B}\) imposes an inductive bias that respects the spectral ordering, preventing noise injection and accelerating convergence.
+where $\odot$ denotes the element-wise multiplication, i.e., Hadamard product.
+The low-rank structure \(UW^H\) captures the dominant subspace of the operator, while the banded mask \(\mathcal{B}\) imposes an inductive bias that respects the spectral ordering, preventing noise injection and accelerating convergence.